Low Esteem & The Factory

 Notes From BJ Fogg’s Presentation

 Last week I was at a Communications Media Managers Association (CMMA) event in Plano, TX (not too far from Dallas, TX).
 The keynote speaker for the event was BJ Fogg a Stanford University professor who talked about “Hot Triggers & Rituals The New World of Persuasion.”
-There were some technical difficulties which delayed his presentation which I know rushed him and didn’t allow him to get through all of the content he wanted to present.
+There were some technical difficulties which delayed his presentation, which I know rushed him and didn’t allow him to get through all the content he wanted to present.

-The best example I think he gave was of Oil of Olay which required him to do morning and nightly treatments to help “fight wrinkles”.
-He was noticing he wasn’t remembering to apply the treatment consistently, he would either apply in the morning or at night but often forgot to do both each day.
-He then told himself “I need a trigger to remind me to do it twice each day.”
+The best example I think he gave was of Oil of Olay, which required him to do morning and nightly treatments to help “fight wrinkles”.
+He was noticing he wasn’t remembering to apply the treatment consistently, he would either apply in the morning or at night, but often forgot to do both each day.
+He then told himself, “I need a trigger to remind me to do it twice each day.”
 Like most Americans, he brushes he teeth twice a day, once in the morning, and once at night.
-Therefore to help remind him to apply the treatments he put the treatments in the sink where he normally brushes his teeth.
-That way he had to physically look at and remove the product from the sink before he could do anything else (it was a trigger/reminder).
+Therefore, to help remind him to apply the treatments, he put the treatments in the sink where he normally brushes his teeth.
+That way, he had to physically look at and remove the product from the sink before he could do anything else (it was a trigger/reminder).

-His theory is essentially people need a reminder (a trigger) to do things and there are a number of circumstances which can either promote or prevent a task from being done.
+His theory is essentially people need a reminder (a trigger) to do things, and there are a number of circumstances which can either promote or prevent a task from being done.
 You can see his research at http://behaviorgrid.org/.
 Below are my notes from the meeting:

 • Started by talking about how it is best when you can automate persuasion.